 Smoking during pregnancy

-Around 14% of women in the UK continue to smoke during pregnancy up to the birth.
+Around 11% women in the UK continue to smoke during pregnancy up to the birth.

 The dangers to unborn babies of mums smoking is well known, with the risk of lower birth weight, pre-term birth, placental complications and death of the baby before birth.